6 Signs of High Blood Sugar

 2. Being very tired

-When we find ourselves very tired, we always blame it on having too much work or on other problems like anemia.
+When we feel very tired, we always blame it on having too much work or on other problems like anemia.
 However, in reality it can also be due to high blood sugar levels.

 When we have this problem, the body is not able to conserve and absorb glucose adequately.

-Thus, energy is not used efficiently, and the cells of the body do not receive the quantity of food they need.
+Because of this, energy is not used efficiently, and the cells of the body don’t receive the amount of food they need.

 Consequently, the result is that the person feels tired even when they have no reason to.